Civlac/SRWLED-Wiki/WLED-Programming-Notes.md

 ## Important WLED variables

-* SEGLEN			   // uint16_t most likely.
-Your segment length.
+* SEGLEN	              // uint16_t - Segment length.
-* SEGMENT.length              // uint16_t - Segment length
+* SEGMENT.length              // uint16_t - Segment length.
 * SEGMENT.intensity          // uint8_t - You can use this from the slider.
 * SEGMENT.speed              // uint8_t - You can use this from the slider.
 * SEGMENT.palette            // uint8_t - Current palette.
 Otherwise SEGCOLOR(0) and SEGCOLOR(1).